d-bl/GroundForge/Reversed-engineering-of-patterns.md

 fixing the bug would introduce a worse problem.

 Hover over stitches in the pair diagram to find out the actual ID of a stitch.
-At step one we need the following stitch definitions to reproduce the pattern at step two.
+At the first set of diagrams we need the following stitch definitions to reproduce the pattern at level two.

     A1=ct B2=cr B3=crcl